ahoho/topics/README.md

     --min-chars 2
 ```

-## Metric and Data Reproducibility
+To use the exact vocabulary from our wikipedia settings, pass `--vocabulary` and include [this file.](https://umd-clip-public.s3.amazonaws.com/topics_neurips_2021/wikitext/vocab.json)

+### Metrics

 We use gensim to standardize metric calculations.
 You can download processed reference wikipedia corpora used in the paper at the following links:

- - Vocabulary file (for reference)
+ - Vocabulary file (this is not nece)
     - [vocab.json](https://umd-clip-public.s3.amazonaws.com/topics_neurips_2021/wikitext/vocab.json)
  - Processed data files. `train` is the 28-thousand article [WikiText-103](https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/), `full` is a 4.6-million article Wikipedia dump from the same period.
     - jsonlines files of fully pre-processed, sequential text to calculate coherence scores